zopefoundation/zc.zodbwsgi/src/zc/zodbwsgi/README.txt

    Note that when retry is not "0", request bodies will be buffered.

+demostorage_manage_prefix
+   An optional entry that controls whether the filter will support push/pop support for the underlying demostorage.

+   If a value is provided, it'll check for the header '<prefix>.push' and '<prefix>.pop' to determine the action to be taken.

+   Note that this only works if the underlying storage is a DemoStorage.

 Let's look at some examples.

 First we define an demonstration "application" that we can pass to our